Parents Sue NH School Districts Over Mask Policy

 LONDONDERRY, NH (CBS) – Chris Grout is suing the Londonderry School District over its mask policy.
 His nine-year-old son Caleb is a third grader in town.

-“What I hope comes out of it is they are no longer able to force a medical apparatus onto another human being,” said Chris Grout.READ MORE: I-Team: State Investigating Toxic Chemical At Needham Luxury Apartment Building
+“What I hope comes out of it is they are no longer able to force a medical apparatus onto another human being,” said Chris Grout.READ MORE: Coastal Communities Prepare For Tropical Storm Elsa

 Grout is one of about a dozen parents taking their kids’ school districts to court.
 The lawsuit also includes the Epping School District and the Timberlane Regional School District.